 -Feeding Bees sugar/HFC/other chemicals

 While a bee’s natural diet consists of fermented pollen, nectar, and honey (it’s main food source in the winter) many bees are fed artificially because they are traveling or all/most their honey stores are harvested for sale.
 There is a common but erroneous belief that sugar, high fructose corn syrup, and honey are all the same.
 Actually raw honey is much more structurally complicated, containing 181 natural ingredients including vitamins, enzymes, and microbes that have been shown to aid in digestion.
 Sugar and HFC on the other hand are processed at high temperatures, void of any nutrition whatsoever, and linked to several human health problems namely obesity, Type II diabetes, insulin resistance and cancer .
+If sugar and HFC can do that kind of damage to us, imagine what kind of damage they can do to a smaller more delicate creature like a bee.

 -The distance between frames